Frequently Asked Questions

 You don’t need to know anything about playing or reading music to start.
 But, the learning curve is steep for absolute beginners, so we recommend a private teacher for the first little while to help you get started on the right foot.
 But most of all you just need to do your best, and that’s good enough!

 Yes.
 You will have an excellent opportunity to reconnect with your instrument and/or try out a new one.
-We would recommend either the Beginner I or Beginner II class.
-If you have experience on your instrument, please contact Donna to discuss your band placement.
+We would recommend either a Beginner / Green Band or Concert Band class.
+If you have experience on your instrument, please Contact Us to discuss your band placement.

 Yes.
 You will need an instrument in good playing condition.